GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Acknowledgements

 \section{Acknowledgements}

 JFAF acknowledges support from the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades through the grant PRE2018-086507.
 DAK and JFAF acknowledge support from Spanish National Research Project RTI2018-098104-J-I00 (GRBPhot).
 AdUP acknowledges funding from a Ram\'on y Cajal fellowship (RyC-2012-09975).
 MB acknowledges funding associated to a personal tecnico de apoyo fellowship (PTA2016-13192-I).
+DBM acknowledges research grant 19054 from VILLUM FONDEN.
 Part of the funding for GROND (both hardware as well as personnel) was generously granted from the Leibniz Prize to Prof. G. Hasinger (DFG grant HA 1850/28-1).
+A. R. acknowledges support from the INAF project Premiale Supporto Arizona \& Italia.

 This work is partly based on observations made with the Gran Telescopio Canarias (GTC), installed in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrof\' isica de Canarias, in the island of La Palma.
 Partly based on observations made with the Nordic Optical Telescope, owned in collaboration by the University of Turku and Aarhus University, and operated jointly by Aarhus University, the University of Turku and the University of Oslo, representing Denmark, Finland and Norway, the University of Iceland and Stockholm University at the Observatorio del Roque de los Muchachos, La Palma, Spain, of the Instituto de Astrofisica de Canarias.
 Partly based on observations made with the Large Binocular Telescope (LBT).
 The LBT is an international collaboration among institutions in the United States, Italy and Germany.
 LBT Corporation partners are: The University of Arizona on behalf of the Arizona Board of Regents; Istituto Nazionale di Astrofisica, Italy; LBT Beteiligungsgesellschaft, Germany, representing the Max-Planck Society, The Leibniz Institute for Astrophysics Potsdam, and Heidelberg University; The Ohio State University, representing OSU, University of Notre Dame, University of Minnesota and University of Virginia.